 If you look around the health food aisle in your local supermarket, you will notice that there is a growing variety of meal replacement plans to help with weight loss.
-Most of the best meal replacement diet plans for weight loss are not all created equally.
+Most of the best meal replacement are not all created equally.
 Therefore, it is important to know which the best meal replacement diet plan is for you, before incorporating it into your diet.

 What is a Meal Replacement?